2sync

 Updated on

-The best free weekly schedule templates for Notion are Simple Weekly To-do List, Aesthetic Weekly planner, and Time Blocking + Weekly Themed Schedule.
-Simple Weekly To-do List is the simplest official starting point, Aesthetic Weekly planner pairs a calendar view with goal-tracking widgets, and Time Blocking + Weekly Themed Schedule structures each day around focused time blocks.
+The three strongest free weekly schedule templates for Notion are Simple Weekly To-do List (4.81/5) for plain task lists, Aesthetic Weekly planner (4.74/5) for an hourly calendar view with widgets, and Time Blocking + Weekly Themed Schedule (4.82/5) for building a week around focused blocks.
+All three duplicate into your workspace in one click and cost nothing.

 Disclaimer: By clicking on the affiliate links in this article, you support our work, as we may earn a small commission at no extra cost to you.